CodeWithJoeD/CodeWithJoeD/README.md

 ---

 ## Why Work With Me?

-I’m not just about writing code — I build **experiences**.
-Whether it’s enhancing user engagement, increasing performance, or creating accessible designs, I always focus on delivering value and impact.
+I’m not just about writing code; I focus on building experiences.
+Whether it’s improving user engagement, boosting performance, or creating accessible designs, my priority is always to deliver value and make an impact.

-I believe in **collaboration** and **innovation** and am eager to continue learning while contributing to projects that truly make a difference.
+I believe in collaboration and innovation, and I’m excited to keep learning while contributing to projects that genuinely make a difference.

 ---